hluk/CopyQ/docs/command-line.rst

 .. warning::

-    On Windows, you won't see any output from running ``copyq`` on command line.
-Luckily there are various workarounds, like:
+    On Windows, you may not see any output when executing CopyQ in terminal/console (PowerShell or cmd).

-    * Run it from Git Bash, Cygwin or similar.
-    * Run it from PowerShell while adding ``| Write-Output`` after every command.
+    See workarounds in :ref:`known-issue-windows-console-output`.

 To add new item to tab with name "notes" run: